Siddharth-Dagar-25/Missing-Semester/Lecture01/solutions.md

     ```bash
     #!/bin/sh
     curl --head --silent https://missing.csail.mit.edu
     The first line might be tricky to get working.
-It's helpful to know that # starts a comment in Bash, and ! has a special meaning even within double-quoted (") strings.
+Its helpful to know that # starts a comment in Bash, and ! has a special meaning even within double-quoted (") strings.
 Bash treats single-quoted strings (') differently: they will do the trick in this case.
 See the Bash quoting manual page for more information.
     ```

     Solution: